Please click the image to visit the Bedford Net Zero website and to sign up for a no-cost home energy assessment.

-The Task Force is an ad hoc committee authorized by the Town's Selectmen.
-Terms are one-year, renewable.
+The Energy and Sustainability Committee is a committee authorized by the Town's Select Board.
+Terms are three-year, staggered.
 Committee composition: six appointed residents, one appointed Selectman, plus the Facilities Manager.
-The Energy Task Force complies with Open Meeting regulations.
+The Committee complies with Open Meeting regulations.

 - Awarded $ 150, 000 grant for Lane School energy conservation updates.